erikrose/stackful/README.rst

 stackful
 ========

-stackful provides Lisp-style `dynamic variables`_ for Python.
+stackful provides a variant on Lisp-style `dynamic variables`_ for Python.
 They're akin to Perl’s ``local`` variables but with less tendency to degrade into spaghetti.
 Use it with care, and you can quickly defeat many common cases of coupling without having to refactor the world.

 .. _`dynamic variables`: http://www.gigamonkeys.com/book/variables.html#dynamic-aka-special-variables